Hong Kong Games: Organiser

 The Sports Commission is the organiser for the Hong Kong Games, and the Community Sports Committee is the coordinator.
 The 18 District Councils, the Leisure and Cultural Services Department, the Sports Federation & Olympic Committee of Hong Kong, China and the related sports associations are the co-organisers of the Games.

 Qualification

-The following are the core requirements as the qualification to participate in the Hong Kong Games:
+The following are the core requirements for qualification to participate in the Hong Kong Games: